Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

+Sometimes is convenient to drop the condition of non-degeneracy of the form $\omega$.
+In this case one cannot define the Poisson bracket, but the definition of Hamiltonian vector field still makes sense.

-We say that a classical system is defined by means of an odd vector field $Q$ obeying $[Q,Q]=0$.
+We say that in BV-formalism a classical system is defined by means of an odd vector field $Q$ obeying $[Q,Q]=0$.
 In geometric language we are saying that a classical system is a $Q$-manifold.
 Fixing a vector field $Q$ we specify equations of motion of our system, but we do not require that EM come from an action functional.
 If there exists a $Q$-invariant odd symplectic form we can say that our system comes from action functional $S$ obeying classical Master equation $\{S,S\} =0$.
 In this case we say that we are dealing with a Lagrangian system.
 In geometric language we can identify it with an odd symplectic $Q$-manifold.

 Infinitesimal deformation of a classical system corresponds to a vector field $\xi$ obeying $[Q,\xi]=0$ (then $[Q+\xi,Q+\xi] =0$ in the first order with respect to $\xi$).
-An infinitesimal deformation $\xi$ is trivial if $\xi=[Q,\eta]$ because such a deformation corresponds to a change of variables (field redefinition) $z^A\rightarrow z^A+\eta^A$.
-Hence deformations of a classical system corresponding to vector field $Q$ are labeled by cohomology of the space of vector fields $Vect (M)$.
-We assume that $Q$ acts on vector fields by a commutator $\xi\rightarrow [Q,\xi]$ and denote the corresponding differential as $\TQ$.
+An infinitesimal deformation $\xi$ is trivial if $\xi=[Q,\eta]$ because such a deformation corresponds to a change of variables (field redefinition) $x^i\rightarrow x^i+\eta^i$.
+The operator $\xi\rightarrow [Q,\xi]$ defines a cohomological differential on $Vect(M)$ which we by abuse of notations denote by the same letter $Q$.
+The deformations of a classical system corresponding to vector field $Q$ are labeled by $Q$-cohomology of the space of vector fields $Vect (M)$.

+The algebra of smooth functions $C^{\infty}(M)$ on $M$ can be considered as super commutative differential graded algebra with differential $Q^i\pr{x^i}$, which we as in case of the space of vector fields denote by $Q$.
+The cohomology $\rH(C^{\infty}(M),Q)$ can be identified with classical observables.
+In other words a classical observable is defined as a function $O$ obeying $Q(O)=0$.
+Two classical observables $O_1,O_2$ are identified if $O_1-O_2=Q(O')$ for some $O'\in C^{\infty}(M)$.
+Classical observables label infinitesimal deformations of solutions to the classical master equation which are the same as deformations of classical Lagrangian system in BV formalism.
+This follows from the remark that the equation $\{S+\sigma , S+\sigma\}=0$ where $S$ is the solution of master equation and $\sigma$ is infinitesimally small is equivalent to the equation $Q(\sigma) =0$.